 You are likely to be using active filters in the cases where you have high source and load impedances, or mismatched impedances.
 Your most likely application for a passive filter will be in radio-frequency circuits where amplifiers have 50 Ω output and input impedance.
 But there are other times when a passive filter is the simplest and most compact solution, and we will study one as an example.

-Resistor R46 provides a finite load impedance.
+Resistor R2 provides a finite load impedance.
 The larger the load impedance in comparison to the source impedance, the less the filter will attenuate frequencies within its pass band.
-If we chose R46 = 100 Ω, our output would be half the amplitude of our input.
+If we chose R2 = 100 Ω, our output would be half the amplitude of our input.
 We would our filter to attenuate the signal as little as possible, so we want to choose a load impedance much larger than the source impedance.
-The higher the load impedance, however, the larger the value of L4 required to generate a comparable impedance at 5 MHz.
-We choose R46 = 1 kΩ.
+The higher the load impedance, however, the larger the value of L required to generate a comparable impedance at 5 MHz.
+We choose R2 = 1 kΩ.
 At low frequencies the filter attenuition will be 1 dB, which is slight.
-We are left with a filter that must tolerate a load impedance ten times its source impedance.
-The following figure re-produces the filter structure with generic component names.
+The amplifier to which we connect Y must have an input impedance much greater than 1 kΩ, or else it will affect the performance of the filter.
+An input impedance much higher than 1 kΩ is easy to achieve with another op-amp.

 If we take the cut-off frequency as the point at which the attenuition drops 3 dB below the pass-band, we see the actual cut-off frequency of our filter is around 6 MHz.
 Instead of maximally flat response in the pass-band, we have a 1-dB ripple just before the cut-off.
 So far as we are concerned, this response is close enough to the one we wanted.